60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 Integrating Sources into Work

-Once you've discovered the information you intend to include in your paper, signal phrases become essential tools for seamlessly introducing it.
-Here are a few illustrations:
+After finding the information you want to include in your paper, use signal phrases to introduce it smoothly.
+Here are some examples:

 Function Example Sentence Signal Words and Phrases